 It’s easy to see the disadvantages of a manual, paper-based accounts payable system: high costs, inaccuracy and inefficiency.
 Yet investment in AP automation tends to lag behind customer-focused improvements, according to a study discussed in Business Finance.
-Paper checks still account for over half of business-to-business payments, but that number is steadily declining as AP departments gradually move toward automated electronic processes.
+Paper checks still account for over half of business-to-business payments, but that number is steadily declining as AP departments gradually move toward automated electronic payments.

 Business Finance notes four factors that make AP automation an attractive investment for many organizations.